Corveiro/Uilibery/README.md

 					SetSelTransparency(Selected and 0 or 1)
 				end

-				AddSignal(Button.Activated, function()
+				ButtonLabel.InputBegan:Connect(function(Input)
+					if
+						Input.UserInputType == Enum.UserInputType.MouseButton1
+						or Input.UserInputType == Enum.UserInputType.Touch
+					then
 						local Try = not Selected

 						if Dropdown:GetActiveValues() == 1 and not Try and not Config.AllowNull then
 						else
 							if Config.Multi then
 								Selected = Try
 								Dropdown.Value[Value] = Selected and true or nil else
 								Selected = Try
 								Dropdown.Value = Selected and Value or nil

 								for _, OtherButton in next, Buttons do OtherButton:UpdateButton()
 								end
 							end

 							Table:UpdateButton()

-						if Dropdown.Searchable and #DropdownDisplay.Text > 0 then

-						else
 							Dropdown:Display()
-						end

 							Library:SafeCallback(Dropdown.Callback, Dropdown.Value)
 							Library:SafeCallback(Dropdown.Changed, Dropdown.Value)
+						end
 					end
 				end)